-This amendment to quarterly report on Form 10-Q/A contains forward-looking statements within the meaning of Section 27A of the Securities Act of 1933 and Section 21E of the Securities Exchange Act of 1934, including statements in the "Outlook" and "Liquidity and Capital Resources" sections below.
+This quarterly report contains forward-looking statements within the meaning of Section 27A of the Securities Act of 1933 and Section 21E of the Securities Exchange Act of 1934, including statements in the "Outlook" and "Liquidity and Capital Resources" sections below.
 Words such as "anticipates," "believes," "estimates," "expects," "is likely," "predicts," "may" and variations of such words and similar expressions are intended to identify such forward-looking statements.
 Although the Company believes that its expectations are based on reasonable assumptions, it cannot assure that the expectations contained in such statements will be achieved.
 Important factors which could cause actual results to differ materially from those contained in such statements are discussed in the "Contingencies" and "Certain Trends and Uncertainties" sections below.